-The following tables provide information on the ownership of registered shares in the Company by the members of the Board of Directors and by the members of the Executive Committee as of December 31, 2020, and as of December 31, 2019, respectively (the table is identical to the one appearing on page 111 of the annual financial statement pursuant to Art.
+The following tables provide information on the ownership of registered shares in the Company by the members of the Board of Directors and by the members of the Executive Committee as of December 31, 2021, and as of December 31, 2020, respectively (the table is identical to the one appearing in Note 6 to the Financial Statements of DKSH Holding Ltd., pursuant to Art.
 663c CO).